kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ```

 ### Resources
-The following resources are the ones we should permit creating in the zone:
+The following resources are the ones we should permit creation in the zone:
 * CircuitBreaker
 * ExternalService
 * FaultInjection